Silasueber/NNChess/readme.md

 Neural Network vs. Random Moves            |  Variation Two :-------------------------:|:-------------------------:
 ![Variation one](images/random.gif)  |  ![Variation two](images/minichess2.jpeg)

+## Disclaimer
+This project is a University Project for the Course [Neural Networks](https://www.unisi.it/ugov/degreecourse/480727) at the [Università degli Studi di Siena](https://www.unisi.it)

 ## Getting Started

 To start creating your own data you can execute the dataCreation.py file.